Luacrative/Express-PC-Parts-Project/README.md

 Website to add and modify PC parts.
-Built with express to practice MVC.
+Built with Express to practice MVC.